flatcar/coreos-cloudinit/Documentation/cloud-config.md

 ---

-CoreOS allows you to declaratively customize various OS-level items, such as network configuration, user accounts, and systemd units.
+Flatcar Container Linux allows you to declaratively customize various OS-level items, such as network configuration, user accounts, and systemd units.
 This document describes the full list of items we can configure.
 The `coreos-cloudinit` program uses these files as it configures the OS after startup or during runtime.

 Your cloud-config is processed during each boot.
 Invalid cloud-config won't be processed but will be logged in the journal.
 You can debug `coreos-cloudinit` system output through the `journalctl` tool: